 Share-based payment transactions are recognized as compensation expense based on the fair value of the instrument on the date of grant.
 The Company uses the graded-vesting method to recognize compensation expense.
-Compensation cost is reduced for forfeitures as they occur in accordance with ASU 2016-09, Simplifying the Accounting for Share-Based Payments ("ASU 2016-09").
-During the three months ended March 31, 2022 and 2021, the Company recorded share-based compensation expense of \$2.9 million, and \$1.3 million, respectively.
-No income tax benefit was recognized in the consolidated statement of operations for share-based payment arrangements for the three months ended March 31, 2022 and 2021.
+Compensation cost is reduced for forfeitures as they occur in accordance with ASU 2016-09, simplifying the Accounting for Share-Based Payments ("ASU 2016-09").
+During the three months ended June 30, 2022, and 2021, the Company recorded share-based compensation expense of \$1.4 million, and \$1.4 million, respectively.
+During the six months ended June 30, 2022, and 2021, the Company recorded share-based compensation expense of \$4.3 million, and \$2.7 million, respectively.
+No income tax benefit was recognized in the consolidated statements of operations for share-based payment arrangements for the three months ended June 30, 2022, and 2021, or the six months ended June 30, 2022, and 2021.